 So how are you, a layperson, to know the good financial professionals from the bad?
 Here are a couple of things to watch out for:

-- Don’t invest money in life insurance.
+- Invest money in life insurance.
 At some point in your life, you will almost certainly be approached by a financial planner/insurance agent, who might even be a family member or friend.
 They will put this great pitch in front of you about why whole life insurance or some other form of permanent life insurance (universal life, variable universal life, etc.) is a great way to invest your money for the future.
 They’ll probably allude to some sweet tax benefits and show this awesome-looking analysis for how rich you’ll be in 25 years.
 Don’t do it!
 These policies are meant to be sold, not bought.
 They’re so unprofitable for the investor, and so profitable for the insurance company offering them, that insurance agents are paid fat commission checks to sell these policies.
 That’s why they push them so hard.
 You can read more about why whole life insurance is such a bad investment here.
-The really sad part is that in many cases, the folks who buy permanent life insurance don’t need life insurance at all as they have nobody who is depending on their income.
-If you do need life insurance, the only kind you should ever buy is term life insurance.
+But not all life insurance plans are bad for investing, they do offer lots of people many benefits.
+If you do want to get yourself a plan then consider getting a life insurance quote to learn about how it can help you in the future.

 - If you hire a financial planner/investment advisor, make sure he/she is fee only.
 Broadly speaking, there are 3 types of models financial planners use to make money.